laszewsk/deprecated-osmi/README.md

 ```
 TODO: complete

-## Running OSMI benchmark on rivanna
+## Running OSMI Bench on rivanna

 To run the OSMI benchmark, you will first need to generate the project directory with the code.
 We assume you are in the group `bii_dsc_community`.
-THis allows you access to the directory
+This allows you access to the directory

 ```/project/bii_dsc_community```